 - Do costs incurred follow the subrecipient's approved budget? - Are costs reasonable based on the amount of work performed and the activities reported in the technical report?
-The Grants Finance Specialist documents your review and approval of the Workday Supplier Invoice by attaching your email reply.
+Then document your review and approval of your subrecipient's invoices in the VO system by: - Directly approving the subrecipient's invoice routed to you in the VO system; or - Emailing your departmental administrator indicating your approval to pay the subrecipient's invoice; or - Signing a copy of the subrecipient's invoice and forwarding it to your departmental administrator